 When we tried this in a preclinical model, we found that the strength of the healing ligament was similar in the knees treated with repair and those treated with reconstruction.
 When we then looked at what happened at one year after surgery, we found that the strengths of the two techniques were not statistically different, and the knees treated with a bioenhanced repair had less arthritis than those treated with a reconstruction.

 If these same results hold up in human trials, we will have developed a less-invasive and improved method for treating patients with ACL tears.
 Functional healing of the torn ACL using a bio-enhanced repair technique could significantly impact treatment of hundreds of thousands of patients each year in the US alone.
 The immediate benefits for the patient would be a far less invasive surgical procedure that ACL reconstruction as no graft harvest is required.
 The long-term benefits for patients are potentially even greater, as retention of the proprioceptive nerve fibers in the ACL, complex anatomy of the insertion sites and fan shape of the ligament will more closely restore the normal dynamic biomechanics of the knee and thus is likely to decrease the premature osteoarthritis seen in the knees of patients after an ACL tear.
-With the successful completion of our ongoing translational studies guided by the FDA to make sure the technique is as safe as possible to try in human patients, we will be positioned to begin clinical trials of this novel approach to treat ACL injuries.
+The less invasive alternative to conventional ACL reconstruction uses a bio-engineered sponge as a bridge between the ends of the torn ACL to stimulate healing.

 About Martha Murray